 DSPSAdminRules@wisconsin.gov.
-Comments must be received on or before the public hearing, held on a date to be determined, to be included in the record of rule-making proceedings.
+Comments must be received on or before the public hearing, held February 20, 2025, to be included in the record of rule-making proceedings.

 TEXT OF RULE

 Section 1.
 Chapter Phar 15 is repealed and recreated to read: